RayeAlerte/SixthStreet/README.md

 4. **Post-Deploy Validation:** If the deployment targeted the `dev` branch, the pipeline runs a live integration test (`validate_post_deployment.py`) against the newly deployed cloud resources to ensure end-to-end functionality.

 ### Deployment Strategy (Dev to Prod)
-This repository follows an enterprise-grade multi-environment promotion strategy:
+This repository follows a multi-environment promotion strategy:

 1. **Development (`dev` branch):** All new features, infrastructure changes, and standard bug fixes must be committed to the `dev` branch.
 Pushing to `dev` automatically updates the isolated Sandbox stack in AWS for testing.
 2. **Production Promotion (`main` branch):** Direct pushes to `main` should be restricted.
 To deploy to Production, open a **Pull Request** from `dev` to `main`.
 Once the automated tests pass and the PR is merged, the pipeline provisions the highly compliant `SixthStreetAssessment-Prod` stack.